Hacker News

 Wait another 10-20 years and FP will suffer the same fate.

-12 hours ago by mdoms
+4 years ago by mdoms

 There's a big push across all of Dev Twitter right now to do away with SOLID.
 To say I think it's misguided is an understatement.
 There's a similar push underway to do away with unit tests.
 The direction of our industry right now is very concerning to me.
 And honestly, this may be an unpopular opinion, but I think a lot of it is driven by people who disagree so vehemently with Bob Martin's politics that they overcorrect and start throwing out his good work too.

-8 hours ago by resonantjacket5
+4 years ago by resonantjacket5

 I think the push against SOLID is fine.
 I've never really seen the 'single-responsibility' part ever really followed or used in a way that made sense.